Table of Contents

 - explanation of why SESYNC is the most appropriate way to support the proposed endeavor.

 We highly encourage those interested in this RFP to discuss their ideas with SESYNC prior to developing their proposal.
-Discussions with team leaders can often help determine if an idea is appropriate for SESYNC, as well as how syntheses might be structured to achieve strong interdisciplinary/transdisciplinary outcomes.
-Please contact email@example.com to arrange a conversation.
-We ask that you please include a paragraph and/or concept document about your project even if not fully developed (e.g., your research questions; what kind of socio-environmental data you plan to synthesize; what kind of product you envision).
+Discussions with team leaders can often help determine whether an idea is appropriate for SESYNC, as well as how syntheses might be structured to achieve strong interdisciplinary/transdisciplinary outcomes.
+Please contact email@example.com to solicit feedback or arrange a conversation.
+In your email, please include a paragraph and/or concept document about your project ideas even if not fully developed (e.g., your research questions; what kind of socio-environmental data you plan to synthesize; what kind of product you envision).
 This will help in ascertaining whether or not your proposal aligns with SESYNC’s mission and in putting you in touch with the right person at SESYNC.

 This conversation should occur no later than 3 weeks prior to submitting a proposal.

 You may also find our videos on Tips for Submitting Your Research Proposal and Lessons Learned for Interdisciplinary Collaboration helpful as you develop your proposal.